arnav2000agr/chat/Readme.md

 1. cd frontend
 2. npm install
 3. npm run dev
-4. site will be live on http://localhost:5173/
+4. site will be live on localhost.